Quantum-Chemistry-Group-BNU/PyNQS/docs/source/methods/vmc.rst

 ~~~~~~~~~~~~~~

 For NQS :math:`\ket{\psi}`, one can sample ON vector :math:`|n\rangle \sim |\psi(n)|^2/\langle\psi|\psi\rangle`
 , which can be sampled by using of MCMC sampling or Autoregressive sampling.
-So the expection of energy functional :math:`\langle E\rangle = \langle H\rangle` can be caculated by
+So the expectation of energy functional :math:`\langle E\rangle = \langle H\rangle` can be calculated by

 .. math::
     \begin{aligned}